EMOD-Hub/EMOD-Generic/docs/dev-architecture-core.rst

 the full latency, which is possible when simulating individual particles.
 After the incubation period, the counter for the infectious period begins, during which time the infection contributes to the individual’s infectiousness :math:`X_i`.

-.. only:: vector or malaria

-    For vector-borne diseases, during an **Update()** for a node, the infectiousness of vectors is calculated on the local human population regarding the vector life cycle, along with the effects their interventions, such as bednets.
-Weather data from the **Climate** object is then used to update the available larval habitat for each local vector species.
-Multiple local vector species are supported, and after the weather updates, each vector species is advanced through a time step with the **VectorPopulation::TimeStep()** method.
-This calculates the life cycle and vector infection dynamics, along with the feeding cycle.
-It updates the indoor and outdoor bites, and indoor and outdoor infectious bites on the local human population.
-Each Individual in the local human population is then advanced in an **Update()**, propagating its infections forward in time, updating its interventions and infectivity, and acquiring any new infections.

-    **NodeVector::updateInfectivity()** calls the **VectorPopulation::TimeStep()** method for mortality adjustments due to weather and the human population and, when completed, processes each list.
-    The effects of the human population are accounted for in **VectorPopulation::Update_Host_Effects()**, which determines the outcomes for indoor and outdoor attempted feeds on each individual human, and then on the human population as a whole, weighting by any heterogeneous biting.
-The processing order is:

-    #.
-All infectious female mosquitoes
-    #.
-All infected female mosquitoes
-    #.
-All adult uninfected female mosquitoes
-    #.
-All adult male mosquitoes
-    #.
-Immature mosquitoes
-    #.
-All mosquito larvae
-    #.
-All mosquito eggs

-    After each list is updated, all indoor and outdoor bites, both infectious and non-infectious, are tallied and updated within the **Node** infectivity objects.

-    Within a list update, each cohort of identical-state mosquitoes or each individual-agent mosquito experiences risk of mortality, may progress through any stage of development, such as sporogony (for infected) or larval maturation (for larval), and may attempt a blood feed (for adult females).
-For mosquitoes attempting a blood feed, outcomes are governed by the calculated host effects, with sequential conditional draws for choice of host type, choice of indoor or outdoor feeding location, and feed outcome.
-The potential feed outcomes are die before feeding, no host found, die during feeding, die post-feeding, and successful feed.
-Successful feeds result in ovipositions, and eggs laid start the next generation of mosquitoes.